NelsonMilla/NelsonMilla/README.md

 👋 Hello!
-I'm Nelson, a passionate full stack developer with expertise in Python Django, React, and Angular. 🚀
+I’m Nelson, a full stack developer, startup founder, and tech lead with deep expertise in Python Django, React, Next.js, and Angular.

-💻 I enjoy building robust and scalable web applications that deliver seamless user experiences.
-With years of hands-on experience in both backend and frontend development, I thrive on solving complex problems and bringing ideas to life.

-🌐 On the backend, I excel in Python and the Django framework.
-I have a deep understanding of RESTful APIs, database management, and server-side development.
-I prioritize code quality, maintainability, and security in all my projects.

-🎨 When it comes to the frontend, I'm well-versed in creating dynamic and interactive user interfaces using React and Angular.
-I have a strong command of HTML, CSS, and JavaScript, and I leverage modern tools and libraries to build responsive and visually appealing applications.

-🔧 I believe in the power of collaboration and continuously seek to improve my skills.
-I'm always exploring new technologies and staying up-to-date with industry trends.
-I'm also comfortable working in an Agile development environment and thrive in teams that foster innovation and growth.
+🚀 Over the years, I’ve architected and launched scalable web applications for startups, fintech, and biotech ventures—delivering seamless, high-impact user experiences.
+My work spans backend, frontend, and cloud infrastructure, from building robust RESTful APIs and secure databases to crafting pixel-perfect UIs and leading end-to-end product development.

+🌐 On the backend, I specialize in Python and Django, designing resilient, maintainable architectures and integrating complex data flows.
+I’m well-versed in database management, API design, authentication, and security best practices.
+Recently, I’ve also led projects leveraging blockchain (Solana, smart contracts) and cloud platforms like Firebase.

+🎨 For the frontend, I bring ideas to life using React, Angular, and Next.js—creating dynamic, responsive applications with modern UI/UX patterns.
+I excel at building user-friendly interfaces that drive engagement, using the latest in JavaScript, TypeScript, HTML, and CSS.

+🧑‍💻 As a founder and CTO, I thrive in fast-paced startup environments—managing cross-functional teams, iterating on products, and navigating technical, operational, and legal challenges.
+I enjoy mentoring developers, setting up Agile workflows, and driving innovation from 0 to 1.

+🌱 I’m always exploring new technologies and frameworks, from AI to decentralized governance, and I have a strong interest in jurisdiction-as-a-service, smart cities, and next-generation fintech/biotech.
+I believe in open collaboration, lifelong learning, and building software that makes a difference.

+Let’s connect and create something amazing together!

 Happy coding! 😄